To serve as a hub for Canton and the surrounding area to come and go hands-on with art in ways that inspire, excite, heal and entertain.

 Is It Recreation?
 It is a place where the general public is invited to enjoy pedestrian paths and bike trails that connect to a walkable downtown community and a neighboring county.

 Is It a Place for Healing?
-It is a place where veterans can find support- where they may find health and new meaning through impactful art and intervention programs.
+It is a place where veterans can find support- where they may find health and new meaning through impactful enrichment programs.
 It is a place of reflection, discovery and serenity.

 Is It Education?
-It is a place where students of all ages can learn and grow through art enrichment programs.
-Through an array of individual or group class settings.
+It is a place where students of all ages can learn and grow through “hands-on” programs, such as skill trades.
+Through an array of individual or group settings.

 Is It Entertainment?
 It is a place where visual arts take center stage.
 It is where people are encouraged to experiment, explore, gather, have fun, enjoy food & beverage and be entertained.